2mol/juricho.me/content/_index.md

 +++

 Hi, I'm Juri.
 I like to make things, so here are some of them.

 Currently I enjoy [working with data](https://d-one.ai), woodworking, and making webapps.
+You can get in touch with me

 ## projects {#projects}